How to Meal Prep for Beginners

 The correct way to meal prep:

-On the other hand, if you meal prep meals for the week with correct size portions and overall less calories than your body uses, you will lose weight.
+On the other hand, if you meal prep meals for the week with correct size portions and overall fewer calories than your body uses, you will lose weight.

-1. Why you definitely don’t have to count calories in meal prep for weight loss, it is a good idea to know what type of meals you are preparing.
-Are they high calorie meals or meals that can work with your calorie balance needs?
+- Why you definitely don’t have to count calories in meal prep for weight loss, it is a good idea to know what type of meals you are preparing.
+Are they high-calorie meals or meals that can work with your calorie balance needs?

-2. Search for some low calorie meals, test cook it and see how it tastes for you.
+- Search for some low-calorie meals, test-cook it, and see how it tastes for you.
 (Don’t cook a heap of batches at this stage until you have tasted it.)

-3. Once you have found some tasty low calorie recipes for say, as an example dinner meals, now start preparing and cooking batches.
+- Once you have found some tasty low-calorie recipes for say, as an example dinner meals, start preparing and cooking batches.

 This doesn’t have to be done all in a few days.
 Work it in to suit your time frame.